-This comes after a 2017 study, looking at 160,000 people, found those who have a hard time staying asleep were 27% more likely to have a heart attack or stroke.
+This comes after a 2017 study in which 160,000 people who had trouble staying asleep were 27% more likely to have a heart attack or stroke.

 It may be fun to lay in bed and read a quick article or scan Instagram, but those moments on your phone could be a major contributor to your sleep problems.

-Harvard researchers have found blue light at night throws the body off its kilter.
+Harvard researchers have found that exposure to blue light from electronics at night throws the body off its kilter.
 Instead of helping your mind and body wind down, your phone stimulates your brain and makes it tougher to get a good night’s sleep.

 Limiting screen time before bed is critical.
-However, if you do need to use your phone or computer before falling asleep, buying blue light glasses will help your body counteract the negative effects of looking at your screen.
+If you do need to use your phone or computer before falling asleep, using blue light reducing glasses will help your body counteract the negative effects of looking at your screen.

 It’s not just heart diseases and strokes that are connected to insomnia.
 A lack of sleep is often tied to several other health problems, including sleep apnea, depression and anxiety.

-Sleep Apnea, meanwhile, often causes you to struggle to breathe, leading to snoring or forcing you to wake up during the night.
-This compounds the problems people with insomnia face.
-But treating sleep apnea, which can be an underlying cause of insomnia, can resolve the issue.
+Sleep Apnea often causes you to struggle to breathe, leading to snoring or forcing you to wake up during the night.
+But treating sleep apnea can help resolve the issue.